UrbanCode/udclient-as-container/README.md

             Optional.
 Can be set via the environment variable UC_TLS_VERIFY_CERTS.
 This option will only allow the command to complete if the server\'s certificate is trusted.
 (Default Value: false)

          -weburl, --weburl
             Required.
 Can be set via the environment variable DS_WEB_URL.
-The base URL of the UrbanCode Deploy server.
+The base URL of the DevOps Deploy server.
 Eg. http://ucd.domain.com:8080

  Global Flags: